Company Research Scope

 Expansion Plans

-• Regulatory infrastructure: Application for OCC national trust charter to strengthen custody and USDC infrastructure.
+• U.S.: Federal stablecoin framework via the GENIUS Act (signed into law) and application for a national trust bank charter to strengthen custody and USDC infrastructure.

 Operational Targets